fullpipe/fate_no_bot/README.md

 # fate_no_bot

 This bot will help you with your choice.
-And It could roll dice.
+And It could roll a dice.

 ## todo